 For students from the Greater Manchester, NH area (i.e. Manchester, Amherst, Auburn, Bedford, Candia, Derry, Goffstown, Hooksett, Litchfield, Londonderry, and Merrimack), there are scholarship funds available from the Smyth Trust of Manchester, NH.
-Their office hours are Thursdays, from 9:00 a.m. to 12:00 noon, the phone number is 603-623-3420, and they are on the web at www.smythtrust.com.
+Their office hours are Thursdays, from 9:00 a.m. to 12:00 noon, the 2nd Thursday of the month 3:00 p.m. to 6:00 p.m., and the phone number is 603-623-3420, and they are on the web at www.smythtrust.com.
 We expect you to apply to the Smyth Trust if you "apply" for UNH music scholarship money.

-Not all college expenses are covered even in a full tuition waiver.
+Four year music scholarships apply towards tuition only.
 Examples of expenses not covered would be university fees, applied music fees, books and class supplies, room and board, and transportation.